ProShip shipping experts share their top recommendations for after the holiday season.

 The next step is to ensure you are utilizing a multi-carrier shipping software, a surefire way to improve the Customer Experience (CX).
 This solution provides an outlet for managing complex shipping problems like out-of-control surcharges and fees, capacity constraints, and limited shipping options for customers.
 The right partner will not only provide a simple onboarding carrier process to effectively diversify your carrier mix, but they will offer integrated advanced functionalities.
 [Hint: THIS one will offer seamless and clear delivery expectations]

 While the future is still foggy at best, a few things are certain.
-Peak season will come whether we are ready for it or not, and our success will depend (partially, if not mostly) on the groundwork we lay now.
+Peak season will come whether we are ready for it or not, and our success will depend on (partially, if not mostly) the groundwork we lay now.

 Bonus: Shipping software infographic

 [View Infographic] New Shipping Software: Why Now is the Time to Buy

 For a shipper who is ready to set up their 2022 supply chain program for success, contact the experts at ProShip.
 With a resume of helping fulfill over 1.5 billion parcel shipments a year from the world’s top retailers, 3PLs and manufacturers, the team at ProShip can accelerate your shipping strategy to tackle what ever the future may bring.